b5x0/Class-Quiz-Challenge/README.md

 The game consists of 10 rounds where the player must correctly match three pictures of animals to their corresponding names by drawing lines between them.

-*(**Note:** I've used a placeholder image here.
-You should take a screenshot of YOUR game and replace this URL to make it look even better!
-You can upload an image directly to a GitHub issue or use a site like Imgur.)*

 ### Core Features:
 *   **Drag & Drop Line Drawing:** Intuitive line-drawing mechanic to connect images and names.